Frequently Asked Questions

 Ngati Porou has always been our focus, and we respect that Te Whanau-a-Apanui, Ngai Tai ki Torere, Te Whakatohea have their own priorities.
 We hope the vision of a continuous trail might be realised in the future - he hononga whakapapa.

-In March 2025, the Te Ara Tipuna Board advised GDC of the decision to reduce the extent of our application to focus only on Ngati Porou, from Te Toka a Taiau to Potikirua.
+In March 2025, the Te Ara Tipuna Board advised GDC of the decision to reduce the extent of our application to focus only on Phase 1: a 345km Ara within Ngati Porou, between Te Toka a Taiau and Potikirua (Gisborne and Potaka).

 Further information on our application, including the reduced extent, is being prepared and will be provided to GDC in April to formalise this change.
 We anticipate GDC will make this information publicly available.